본문 바로가기

 Admits "Timing and Method of Disclosing Investigation Results Were Decided Independently"

-Lee Jaegul, Vice President of Legal Affairs at Coupang, stated regarding the personal information leak incident that "the National Intelligence Service (NIS) instructed us to contact the suspect."
+Lee Jaegul, Vice President of Legal Affairs at Coupang, stated regarding the controversy over the company's "self-investigation" into the leak of information on 33.7 million customers, "The National Intelligence Service (NIS) instructed us to contact the suspect."

 Coupang Vice President Lee Jaegul Says "NIS Instructed Us to Contact the Suspect" Yonhap News Agency

-On the process of selecting a forensic firm, Lee explained, "There were discussions with the NIS involving several companies, and both the firms proposed by Coupang and those suggested by the NIS were reviewed together," and "after various discussions, a final decision was made."
+On the process of selecting a forensic firm, he explained, "There were discussions with the NIS and several firms, and both Coupang's and the NIS's suggested firms were reviewed together.
+After various discussions, a final decision was made."

 However, Lee drew a line regarding the scope of the NIS's involvement in the investigation.
-He stated, "During the 'imaging copy' process, where data is copied from the devices during forensics, NIS staff were not present," and "the report stating that approximately 3,000 pieces of information were stored and subsequently deleted was prepared independently by Coupang."
+He stated, "During the 'imaging copy' process, where data is copied from the devices in the course of forensics, NIS officials were not present.
+The report stating that approximately 3,000 pieces of stored information were subsequently deleted was prepared independently by Coupang."

-Regarding the investigation of the suspect, Lee said, "Since the NIS was in a situation where they could not meet the suspect directly, there was a request for a Coupang employee to meet the suspect instead, but the NIS did not interrogate the suspect directly."
+Regarding the investigation of the suspect, he added, "The NIS was in a situation where they could not meet the suspect directly, so they once requested that a Coupang employee meet the suspect on their behalf, but the NIS did not conduct the questioning themselves."

-When Chairperson Choi asked, "Was the timing and method of releasing the investigation results entirely decided independently by Coupang?"
-Lee replied, "We had sufficient discussions with the NIS regarding the suspect's initial statements, which formed the basis of the findings."
+When Chairperson Choi asked, "Was the timing and method of releasing the investigation results determined solely by Coupang?"
+Lee replied, "We had sufficient discussions with the NIS regarding the suspect's statements, which formed the basis of the findings."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.